arnowelzel/netdata-nextcloud/README.md

 Edit the config file `/etc/netdata/python.d/nextcloud.conf` to set the Nextcloud API URL, `user`+`pass` or the `token`.
 Note: both `user`+`pass` and token cannot be configured simultaneously.

-Please note: beginning with v0.2 the configuration only needs the hostname and not the full URL to the monitoring API!
+Please note: beginning with v0.2 the configuration only needs the base url (i.e. `https://your-hostname`) and not the full URL to the monitoring API!

 Restart netdata to activate the plugin after you have made these changes.